Amanda Jones (inventor)

 Amanda Theodosia Jones (October 19, 1835 – March 31, 1914) was an American author and inventor, most noted for inventing a vacuum method of canning called the Jones Process.

 Jones was descended from Puritan, Huguenot, Quaker and Methodist ancestors.
 Her forefathers were among the patriots of the American Revolution.
 She wrote a number of war poems during the Civil War.
 These were published, with others, in book form.
 Ill health for a number of years made it impossible for her to keep up her literary work.
 Some of her poems appeared in Scribner's Magazine while others were published in the Century, Our Continent, and other journals.
 She published a volume of verse entitled A Prairie Idyl and Other Poems.
 She made her home in Chicago, Illinois.

 Early life and education

 Jones was born in East Bloomfield, New York, on October 19, 1835, the fourth child of Henry and Mary Alma (Mott) Jones.
-She attended district schools in East Bloomfield and Black Rock, New York; she completed normal school training at the East Aurora Academy in New York and began teaching at the age of fifteen.
-In 1859, she contracted tuberculosis and spent over a year and a half recovering from the illness.
+She attended district schools in East Bloomfield and Black Rock; she completed normal school training at the East Aurora Academy in New York and began teaching at the age of fifteen.
+In 1859, Jones contracted tuberculosis and spent over a year and a half recovering from the illness.
 Although she overcame the primary phase of the illness, Jones never fully recovered and would undergo spa treatments and alternative medicine practices to deal with the long term difficulties.